darold/pgtt/README.md

 	$$;

-non-superuser must load the library using the plugins/ directory as follow:

-	DO $$
-	BEGIN
-	    EXECUTE format('ALTER DATABASE %I SET session_preload_libraries = ''$libdir/plugins/pgtt''', current_database());
-	END
-	$$;

-Take care to follow installation instruction above to create the symlink from the plugins/ directory to the extension library file.

 The pgtt extension use a dedicated schema to store related objects, by default: `pgtt_schema`.
 The extension take care that this schema is always at end of the `search_path`.